MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

     RETURN Review("user location and product market mismatch") WHEN Geo.MarketCode(“@device.ipAddress”) != “@productList.market”

-For information about supported geo operators, see (link).
+For information about supported geo operators, see[Geo operators](fpl-lang-ref.md#geo-operators).

 You can also use the clause in this section to reference lists.
 For example, if you have a custom list titled *Risky Emails* the following clause enables you to reject events if the user’s email appears on the list.

     RETURN Reject ("email is on Risky Email list") WHEN ContainsKey ("Risky Email List", "Emails", @username)

-For information about the syntax for referencing lists in rules, see (link).
+For information about the syntax for referencing lists in rules, the [Fraud Protection language guide](fpl-lang-ref.md).

 #### Post-bot-scoring clauses